Side Effects of Macular Degeneration and How They Affect Everyday Life

 Macular Degeneration Side Effects

-Macular degeneration, often called age-related macular degeneration (AMD), affects nearly 20 million Americans over the age of 40, according to the Centers for Disease Control and Prevention (CDC).
-It damages the macula, the part of the retina responsible for sharp central vision.
-While it does not cause total blindness, it can significantly affect independence and quality of life.
-Recognizing the side effects early is critical for managing symptoms, slowing progression, and preserving vision.
+Macular degeneration is one of the leading causes of vision loss in older adults, yet its early signs are often overlooked.
+The condition, also known as age-related macular degeneration (AMD), affects nearly 20 million Americans over the age of 40, according to the Centers for Disease Control and Prevention (CDC).
+It damages the macula—the central part of the retina responsible for sharp, detailed vision.
+While AMD does not cause complete blindness, it can severely affect independence and quality of life.
+Recognizing the side effects early is critical for slowing progression and adapting daily routines.

 The Main Side Effects of Macular Degeneration